yclas/guides/docs/Custom-fields-publisher-to-enable-disable-comments.md

  # Publisher to enable/disable comments

-Allowing users to leave comments in your website's ads can drive more traffic back to your website.
+Allowing users to leave comments in your website's ads can result in driving more traffic.

 With Yclas you can add comments with **[Disqus](Publish-options-active-comments-with-disquse.md)** or **[Facebook](Publish-options-add-facebook-comments.md)** comments